European-XFEL/Karabo/doc/concepts/projects_configuration.rst

 - persisting the last-known working configuration.
 If the device instance or server shuts down for any reason this is the configuration which will be loaded if not otherwise defined.
-They may either be saved by user action, fro the GUI or the CLI (see below), or by default as configured in the project, device server and device server properties.
+They may either be saved by user action, from the GUI or the CLI (see below), or by default as configured in the project, device server and device server properties.
   In the latter case persisting occurs when a device instance is killed.

 .. warning::

 	In Karabo the persisted configurations are not automatically updated whenever a property of a device is altered.
-You need to instead used one of the mentioned persisting options.
+You need to instead use one of the mentioned persisting options.

 .. ifconfig:: includeDevInfo is True